robertgregorywest/gatsby-starter-kontent-lumen/README.md

 Install this starter (assuming Gatsby is installed) by running from your CLI:
 `gatsby new gatsby-starter-kontent-lumen https://github.com/kentico/gatsby-starter-kontent-lumen`

-#### Import sample data and content structure from the source project into your project
+### Import site using Template Manager (web UI) or Kontent Backup Manager (CLI)

 1. Create a free project in app.kontent.ai
 1. Get a [projectId](https://docs.kontent.ai/reference/management-api-v2#section/Authentication) and a [CM API key](https://docs.kontent.ai/reference/management-api-v2#section/Authentication) of the newly created (target) project
+1. [Rename Default language's codename](https://docs.kontent.ai/tutorials/set-up-projects/set-up-languages/adding-languages) to `en-US` and add a new language with `cs-CZ` codename

+#### Import sample data and content structure from the source project into your project using Template Manager (web UI)
-1. Go to Kontent [Template Manager](https://kentico.github.io/kontent-template-manager/) and enter copied `projectId` and `CM API key` into *Target Project* section
+3. Go to Kontent [Template Manager](https://kentico.github.io/kontent-template-manager/) and enter copied `projectId` and `CM API key` into *Target Project* section
-1. Into *Source Project* section copy `00676a8d-358c-0084-f2f2-33ed466c480a` projectId and `default` language
+3. Into *Source Project* section copy `00676a8d-358c-0084-f2f2-33ed466c480a` projectId and `en-US` and `cs-CZ` language codenames
-1. Click on `Prepare import data`
+3. Click on `Prepare import data`
-1. Click on `Proceed with import`
+3. Click on `Proceed with import`
-1. Use target `projectId` in the `gatsby-config.json`
+3. Use target `projectId` in the `gatsby-config.json`

+#### Import sample data and content structure from the source project into your project using Kontent Backup Manager (code/CLI)
+3. Install Kontent Backup Manager globally: `npm i wip-backup-manager -g`
+3. Get a [projectId](https://docs.kontent.ai/reference/management-api-v2#section/Authentication) and a [CM API key](https://docs.kontent.ai/reference/management-api-v2#section/Authentication) of the newly created (target) project
+3. Restore project from `kontent.backup.zip` file using command:
+`kbm --action=restore --apiKey=xxx --projectId=xxx --zipFilename=kontent-backup`

 #### Running in Development
 `gatsby develop`